 One country, one vote

 The General Assembly takes decisions in the form of Resolutions.
 Each member country represented has one vote.
 The decision-making process is made by either a simple or two-thirds majority, depending on the subject matter.
-These Resolutions are public documents and available from 1960 to the current date.
+These Resolutions are public documents and available from 1960 to the current date on this site.

-Police have been gathering to discuss international policing for more than 100 years – pictured here are delegates at the 2nd session of the General Assembly held in Berlin, Germany in 1924.
+Police have been gathering to discuss international policing for 100 years – pictured here are delegates at the 2nd session of the General Assembly held in Berlin, Germany in 1924.

 Each General Assembly opens with a ceremony where delegates observe a minute’s silence for fallen police officers, and officials make speeches.
 Pictured here, the 77th session in Saint Petersburg, Russia in 2008.